"Clam Shell" Raku Kiln

 -QUICK CYCLE TIMES-NO PREHEAT REQUIRED

--AUTO SAFETY SHUT-OFF WITH PILOT LIGHT
+-AUTO SAFETY SHUT-OFF W/ PILOT LIGHT (SEE OPTIONS)

 -CLEARS STANDARD MAN DOOR